-Pages 149-155: Caution students about creating curves by creating multiple anchor points.
+Pages 150-155: Caution students about creating curves by creating more anchor points than necessary.
 This can cause jagged edges and increases the file size.

 As long as students remember to drag in the direction of the curve, the path should fall into place.